masaki-takeda/dld/README.md

 The export files are written out to a determined subdirectory of `--dst_base`, depending on the combination specified in `--smooth` and `--fmri_frame_type` options, and `--eeg_normalize_type` and `--eeg_frame_type` options.
 For example, there iis no need to separate directories for smoothing and non-smoothing; e.g., `/data2/Data_Converted_nosmoosth`.
-By putting the results of conversion of both smoothing and non-smoothing data are placed it is possible to switch which one is loaded by the optional arguments at Training.
+By placing the results of conversion of both smoothing and non-smoothing data, it is possible to switch which one is loaded by the optional arguments at Training.
 If all combinations of '--fmri_frame_type' and '--smooth' will be used for Training, it must be preprocessed for such all six combinations.
 The same applies to the combination of '--eeg_frame_type' and '--eeg_normalize_type'.